davidch93/spark-tutorial/spark-create-orc-from-hdfs/README.md

 # Create ORC File From HDFS
 Spark create ORC file from HDFS tutorial.
-This tutorial using `spark-submit` command to execute projecthit, so I build plugins executable jar.<br/>
+This tutorial using `spark-submit` command to execute project, so I build plugins executable jar and all depedendecies into one jar.<br/>
 ***Note**: If you want to run this project in console, the you must create your `hive-site.xml` in classpath and configuration for embedded metastore_db.

 ## Before You Start